danidee10/channels_postgres/README.md

 ### symmetric_encryption_keys

 Pass this to enable the optional symmetric encryption mode of the backend.
-To use it, make sure you have the cryptography package installed, or specify the cryptography extra when you install channels_redis:
+To use it, make sure you have the cryptography package installed, or specify the cryptography extra when you install channels_postgres:

-pip install channels_redis[cryptography]
+pip install channels_postgres[cryptography]

 symmetric_encryption_keys should be a list of strings, with each string being an encryption key.
 The first key is always used for encryption; all are considered for decryption, so you can rotate keys without downtime - just add a new key at the start and move the old one down, then remove the old one after the message expiry time has passed.